Understanding the Dashboard

 - Saved (green check): All changes saved

-- Unsaved (amber dot): Changes pending (auto-saves within 2 seconds)
+- Unsaved (amber dot): Changes pending on the home flow (auto-saves within about a second after you pause typing)

-Skribt automatically saves your work every 2 seconds when you make changes.
-Your drafts are also stored locally, so you won't lose work even if you close the browser.
+Skribt automatically saves your work about 1.2 seconds after you stop making changes.
+Local drafts on the home/brief/outline flow are also stored in your browser so you won't lose work if you close the tab before generation.